HughG/impact-estimation-toy/docs/implementation-plan.md

 - [ ] Web target using Compose Multiplatform Web; reuse common model and storage.
 - [ ] Import/export CSV.
-- [ ] Column reorder and resize with persistence.
 - [ ] Templates for common requirement types.
 - [ ] Multiple sheets per file.
 - [ ] Collaboration or live sharing.
+- [ ] User-editable, saved list of units, and custom rendering for some units such as currency.

 ---